 - children and young people (up to 25 years) with SEND

 - parents and carers of children with SEND

 - practitioners who might support children, young people or parents to access the service

 - listening to your concerns and explaining what options are available

 - explaining how education settings can support children and young people with special educational needs/a disability

-- including you in discussions with schools and the local authority should your child be excluded
+- supporting you in discussions with education settings and the local authority where a child or young person is at risk of exclusion or has been excluded

 Hours of operation

 Fridays, 9am to 4.30pm

 Phone numberPhone: 01245 204338